-The 2020-21 data used to set the NEP23 includes activity and cost data collected at the early stages of the COVID-19 pandemic.
-Following extensive analysis admitted acute data was noted to differ from expectations in a substantial manner for part of the 2020-21 year within a single jurisdiction.
-Consequently, admitted acute price weights for NEP23 include an adjustment to prospectively account for the impact of COVID-19.
+The 2021-22 data used to set the NEP24 includes activity and cost data collected during significant waves of the COVID-19 pandemic.
+Following extensive analysis of admitted acute data, activity was shown to vary significantly from post-COVID-19 activity growth trends in the 2021-22 year.
+Consequently, admitted acute price weights for NEP24 include an adjustment to prospectively account for the impact of COVID-19.

-The 2020-21 admitted acute cost model was adjusted in order to calculate the reference cost in three stages:
+The 2021-22 admitted acute cost model was adjusted in order to calculate the reference cost in three stages: